 For those days when you just want to have an indoor dance party, Alexa can assist.

 Katie is a writer covering all things how-to at CNET, with a focus on Social Security and notable events.
 When she's not writing, she enjoys playing in golf scrambles, practicing yoga and spending time on the lake.

-While you're Amazon Echo speakers.
+While you're stuck inside the house, there's no better way to pass the time than throw your own dance party using your Amazon Echo speakers.
 Or maybe you just want to listen to music at the same volume as you walk from room to room.
-If you've got multiple Echo devices set up around your house, you'll be simultaneously streaming music on all your speakers in no time., there's no better way to than throw your own dance party using your
+If you've got multiple Echo devices set up around your house, you'll be simultaneously streaming music on all your speakers in no time.

 The setup is easy and only takes a few minutes.
 Make sure you've got all of the devices set up on the same Wi-Fi network before you get started.
 Then open the

 app on your phone and select Devices at the bottom of the screen.
 Next, tap the Plus icon in the top right corner and choose Set Up Multi-Room Music.